-Illness or family emergencies or compassionate reasons - Prior to the absence, or as soon as possible after the absence, a student must notify (1) Year 2 Admin Coordinator - Absence Request to Sonja MacDonald (sonja.macdonald@usask.ca) or in person (B526, Health Sciences Building), or phone (306) 966-5354; and (2) his/her preceptor for the clinical or small group session.
-For Regina students contact Christa Kaytor via email (christa.Kaytor@saskhealthauthority.ca), (306) 766-3157 with reasons for each missed session.
+For absences due to illness, family emergencies or compassionate reasons: Prior to the absence, or as soon as possible after the absence, a student must notify (1) Year 2 Admin Coordinator - Absence Request to Sonja MacDonald (sonja.macdonald@usask.ca) or in person (B526, Health Sciences Building), or phone (306) 966-5354; and (2) his/her preceptor for the clinical or small group session.
+For Regina students, contact Holly Doell via email (holly.doell@saskhealthauthority.ca), or phone (306) 766-0552 with reasons for each missed session.
 Such notification should occur before the session in question, whenever circumstances permit.